A relaxed technical assumption for posterior sampling-based reinforcement learning for control of unknown linear systems

 \section{Discussion and Conclusion}

-In this paper, we present a minor variation of the TSDE algorithm of~\cite{ouyang2019posterior} and show that its Bayesian regret up to time~$T$ is bounded by $\tildeO(\sqrt{T})$ under a milder technical assumption that~\cite{ouyang2019posterior}.
+In this paper, we present a variation of the TSDE algorithm of~\cite{ouyang2019posterior} and show that its Bayesian regret up to time~$T$ is bounded by $\tildeO(\sqrt{T})$ under a milder technical assumption than~\cite{ouyang2019posterior}.
 The result in~\cite{ouyang2019posterior} was derived under the assumption that there exists a $\delta < 1$ such that for any $\theta, \phi \in \Omega_1$, $\| A_\theta + B_\theta G(\phi) \| \le \delta$.
-We require that $\rho( A_\theta + B_\theta G(\phi) ) \le \delta$.
-Our assumption on the sprectral radius of the closed loop system is milder and, in some sense, more natural than the assumption on the induced norm of the closed loop system.
+For our analysis, we impose a different assumption for the closed loop gain when the system dynamics are $\theta$ and the controller is chosen according to $\phi$.
+We show that the assumption of~\cite{ouyang2019posterior} implies our assumption.
+Our assumption is also implied by $\rho( A_\theta + B_\theta G(\phi) ) \le \delta$.

-The key technical result in~\cite{ouyang2019posterior} as well as our paper is Lemma~\ref{lem:Xq}, which shows that for any $q \ge 1$, $\EXP[ X_T^q ] \le \tildeO( \sigma_w^2 \log T)$.
-The proof argument in both~\cite{ouyang2019posterior} as well as our paper is to show that there is some constant $\alpha_0$ such that $X_T \le \alpha_0 W_T$.
-Under the stronger assumption in~\cite{ouyang2019posterior}, one can show that for all $t$, $\| x_{t+1} \| \le \delta \| x_t \| + \| w_t \|$, which directly implies that $X_T \le W_T/(1 - \delta)$.
+The key technical result in~\cite{ouyang2019posterior} as well as our paper is Lemma~\ref{lem:Xq}, which shows that for any $q \ge 1$, $\EXP[ X_T^q/ \sigma_w^q ] \le \tildeO( \log T)$.
+The proof argument in both~\cite{ouyang2019posterior} as well as our paper is to show that there is some constant $\alpha_0$ such that $X_T \le \sigma_w + \alpha_0 W_T$.
+Under the stronger assumption in~\cite{ouyang2019posterior}, one can show that for all $t$, $\| x_{t+1} \| \le \delta \| x_t \| + \| w_t \|$, which directly implies that $X_T \le \sigma_w + W_T/(1 - \delta)$.
 Under the weaker assumption in this paper, the argument is more subtle.
 The basic intuition is that in each episode, the system is asymptotically stable and, being a linear system, also exponentially stable (in the sense of Lemma~\ref{lem:bound}).